dmitraver/scala-play-thymeleaf-plugin/README.md

 Template cache ttl in milliseconds.
 If not set, entries would be cached until expelled by LRU.

 ### thymeleaf.template.mode=XHTML
-Defines type of templates that Thymeleaf can process
+Defines type of templates that Thymeleaf can process.

 ### thymeleaf.template.prefix=public/
-Defines a folder where you should place your template files
+Defines a folder where you should place your template files.

 ### thymeleaf.template.suffix=.html
-Defines template files extension
+Defines template files extension.

 ## Usage